 As part of a group of companies that includes energy distributors such as Northern Gas Networks, Wales and West and UK Power Networks, we believe that we are uniquely positioned to do this.
-As a recent example, together with UK Power Networks we have become founding members of the Industry Data for Society Partnership.
+As a recent example, together with UK Power Networks we are founding and active members of the Industry Data for Society Partnership.